 - A Palace Tour to Jal Mahal and Hawa Mahal with a total riding fee of Rs 60.

 - A visit to Jantar Mantar, Diwan-e-Aam and Diwan-e-Khaas.
-Other places to see include Abhaneri Step Wall, The Ganesh Pol, which have no entry fees to hop there right in!
+Other places to see include Abhaneri Step Wall, and The Ganesh Pol, which have no entry fees to hop there right in!